mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 ![image](https://user-images.githubusercontent.com/59670736/169886307-e60be211-d331-443f-bcde-109f61c23323.png)

- In the dropdown, select "Public-1.3-beta"
+ In the dropdown, select "Public-1.3-beta" (or whichever beta you want)

 ![image](https://user-images.githubusercontent.com/59670736/169886370-5a340164-ccfe-4520-a3f5-515fd81671cf.png)